-How long does a furnace last?
-The answer depends on a number of factors, but most furnaces will work reliably for about 15 to 20 years.
-With proper maintenance, some can last as long as 30 years.
+Most furnaces will work reliably for 15 years with annual tune-ups, regularly replacing air filters, and changing worn-out parts as needed.
 But eventually, no matter how well you care for it, your furnace will reach the end of its lifespan and you’ll need to replace it.

 Knowing when it’s time for a furnace replacement can be tough.
 Fortunately, there are some indications that might suggest you should start thinking about getting a new furnace.